 5 ways to create a more trans-inclusive workplace

-According to a report from McKinsey, a US consultancy, "employees who identify as transgender, queer or gender nonbinary disproportionately feared losing ground at work and reported feeling isolated during the pandemic.
+According to a report from McKinsey, a US consultancy, "employees who identify as transgender, queer or gender nonbinary disproportionately fear losing ground at work.
 In fact, employees who identify as “transgender” report more acute work-related challenges than their straight and cisgender peers, including workload increases and stress over performance reviews, as well as a heightened loss of connectivity and belonging."

 Here are 5 ways to become a more trans-inclusive workplace.